 Self-Report of Medical Conditions – Difficulty Rating: 2/5

 An example of this form is found here.
 This is paperwork and merely a personal assessment of your health.
 Answer the questions to the best of your knowledge and ability, while still making an effort to be complete.

 There is a common myth which says you are less likely be accepted if you admit to having mental illness or depression.
 This is absolutely not true.
-When I sat on the JET interview panel, there were several candidates I interviewed who had written about depression on the Self-Assessment Medical Form.
-The Self-Assessment Medical Form isn't used to blacklist anyone.
+When I sat on the JET interview panel, there were several candidates I interviewed who had written about depression on the Self-Report of Medical Conditions.
+The Self-Report of Medical Conditions isn't used to blacklist anyone.
 Rather it opens up dialogue during the interview stage so JET can make sure you're able to handle the life change you would experience in Japan.

 Application Form – Difficulty Rating: 3/5

-There are a lot of questions for boxes to fill in, but it's all straightforward and requires no creative thought.
+There are a lot of questions and boxes to fill in, but it's all straightforward and requires no creative thought.
 This is paperwork.
 Answer the questions and be done.